winkm89/teachPress/readme.txt

 * Changed: For custom templates: get_image() method for publication templates added (and is required for all templates!) (#161)
 * Changed: For custom templates: $interface->get_tag_line() renames to $interface->get_menu_line()
 * Bugfix: Punctation lost after import publications (#145)
+* Bugfix: BibTeX import: Uninitialized string offset: 0 notice if bibtex entries are separated with empty lines (#163)
+* Bugfix: BibTeX import: Undefined index: author notice if the author field is not set (#163)

+= 7.1.5 (27.04.2021) =
+* Bugfix: Fixed a bug in the unique bibtex key check, which is used if a publication is added by the importer (#101)

 = 7.1.4 (27.02.2021) =
 * Bugfix: Options for metadata fields not visible (#152)